jrstrunk/portfolio/pages/more-friendly-use.md

 }
 ```

-Adding a clause to handle the error added no lines to the size of the original statement, because either way the user is forced to acknowledge the error case.
-This is a low cost, and leads users to handle their errors properly more often.
+Adding a clause to handle the error added no lines to the size of the original statement; either way, the user is forced to acknowledge the error case.
+Handling the error here is low cost, and this leads users to handle their errors properly more often.

 The examples only get more extreme in favor of `use-case` as you try to handle an error with more complex logic.
 A low cost to handling errors is necessary for users to actually handle errors, which is of grave importance to giving users a feeling of ease when maintaining application code.
-In a large way, I think the cost of handling errors vs ignoring them is directly proportional to the amount of fatigue users will feel for the language over time.
+Largely, I think the cost of handling errors vs ignoring them is directly proportional to the amount of fatigue users will feel for the language over time.

 # Further "Use-Case" Examples